Opening a bank account

 - appropriate visa or biometric card (a biometric card is only issued to students that have made a visa application from within the UK)

-- letter from the University – this can be downloaded via MySaint once you have arrived in St Andrews.
+- letter from the University – this can be downloaded via MySaint.

-The downloaded bank letter can only be used at the above seven local bank branches in St Andrews as they have an agreement with the University.
+The downloaded bank letter can only be used at the above five local bank branches in St Andrews as they have an agreement with the University.

 If you are opening a bank account with the Royal Bank of Scotland and you are not living in University accommodation, you do not require the above letter from the University but you do require a copy of your tenancy agreement.